Ipaglaban Mo: The Movie: Qualified Seduction: Case No. 23450

-At the court, testimonies began to be told including the discovery by Dr. Ramon Layug, the medical examiner, that Maria sustained numerous hymenal lacerations as a result of Rosendo's numerous times of seduction and rape and Maria demonstrated how she was seduced and raped by Rosendo.
+In court, testimonies began to be told, including the discovery by Dr. Ramon Layug, the medical examiner, that Maria sustained numerous hymenal lacerations as a result of Rosendo's numerous times of seduction and rape, and Maria demonstrated how she was seduced and raped by Rosendo.
 When Rosendo, Magdalena, the mayor, and others arrive at Feliza's house, Rosendo gives the money to stop their hostility, with the help of the mayor.
 Feliza accepts it but only to be thrown in the burning stove, further angering Rosendo.
 The court battle between them became an embarrassment for them by the townsfolk.
 At the despedida party, Rosendo and Magdalena are among the guests who attend when Maria and Feliza show up.
 On that same occasion, Feliza exposes the dirty crime of Rosendo to every guest of the party and calls her sister a "hypocrite" for siding with her husband over her blood relative.
 Feliza assures that she and her daughter will win the case.

-At the court, the arraignment continued as Maria and Feliza's lawyer asked Rosendo how Maria became a house helper at their house, how much debt her family owed from him, how much of Feliza's salary was being deducted, and so on, much to the Rosenda's lawyer's annoyance.
+At the court, the arraignment continued as Maria and Feliza's lawyer asked Rosendo how Maria became a house helper at their house, how much debt her family owed him, how much of Feliza's salary was being deducted, and so on, much to Rosendo's lawyer's annoyance.
 Later on, when Maria and Feliza's lawyer asks Rosendo if he is responsible for Maria being a house helper and seducing her because he mentioned the word "responsibility" in his preceding statements, Rosendo admits his responsibility.
 Because of this, his confession to the court left him dumbfounded and in shame for his actions.

 Rosendo de Castro, who pleaded not guilty to the crime of qualified seduction filed by Maria and Feliza, was found guilty by the court.
 He was sentenced to six years in prison and fined 20,000 pesos worth of damages to the family of Maria.
 The part ends with Maria and Feliza overjoyed by the decision of the court against Rosendo.